exakat/php-dictionary/dictionary/line-feed.ini.rst

 A line feed is represented by the escape sequence ``\f``, in double quote strings.
 It is also the ASCII code 12.

-Return carriage are important when formatting code, as they are at the end of a line.
+Line feed are important when formatting code, as they are at the end of a line.

 .. code-block:: php